Childhood emotional neglect

 This experience can be challenging for many people to identify and accept.
 As an adult, childhood emotional neglect can have long-lasting effects on your mental health and ability to successfully navigate relationships throughout your life.

-Therapy is a safe space to process difficult emotions, learn how to build positive relationships, and develop appropriate coping skills.The first step in healing from emotional neglect is learning to acknowledge your feelings.
+Therapy for childhood emotional neglect in NYC provides a a safe space to process difficult emotions, learn how to build positive relationships, and develop appropriate coping skills.The first step in healing from emotional neglect is learning to acknowledge your feelings.
 You may have been taught that it’s not OK to talk about your feelings or ask for help, so this process can be challenging.
-In therapy, you will learn how to identify and communicate your emotions in an open way that feels safe for you.
+With the help of our qualified therapists, you’ll learn how to identify and communicate your emotions in an open way that feels safe for you.

 Effective approaches for healing from childhood emotional neglect

 You’ll also learn how to build trust and attachment in relationships, and develop effective communication and problem-solving skills.
-Additionally, a qualified therapist can help you identify and change any negative beliefs or behavior patterns that may have developed as a result of emotional neglect.
+A qualified therapist can help you identify and change any negative beliefs or behavior patterns that may have developed as a result of emotional neglect.
 Lastly, therapy can help you become more self-aware, recognize your own needs, and learn how to take care of yourself.
-Below are several effective approaches that our NYC therapists use for the treatment of childhood emotional neglect:

 What if I’m not ready to start therapy?